mleonardblair/CapstoneWebApp/README.md

 ## 🚧 Project Status

-This project is under active development as part of a capstone initiative.
+This project is under active development as part of an expanded initiative.
 Contributions, suggestions, and testing feedback are welcome.